xremap/xremap/README.md

         launch: ["bash", "-c", "echo hello > /tmp/test"]
       # Let `with_mark` also press a Shift key (useful for Emacs emulation)
       MOD1-KEY_XXX5: { set_mark: true } # use { set_mark: false } to disable it
-      # Also press Shift only when { set_mark: true } is used before
+      # Add Shift to output when `set_mark` has been set to `true`.
       MOD1-KEY_XXX6: { with_mark: MOD2-KEY_YYY }
-      # After pressing MOD1-KEY_XXX7, the next key press will ignore keymap
+      # Ignore the next key press when searching for remappings in keymap (modmap is unaffected)
       MOD1-KEY_XXX7: { escape_next_key: true }
-      # Set mode to configure Vim-like modal remapping
+      # Set mode to enable/disable remappings.
       MOD1-KEY_XXX8: { set_mode: default }
       # Illustrate a nested mapping that times out;
       # also useful for timing out double-key sequences if the second key is never pressed.